About REM sleep

 All sleep stages-including REM—are automatically tracked as long as you sleep with your watch on for longer than 4 hours.
 You may need to set up a sleep schedule and turn on sleep tracking.

-If my REM sleep is low, can that be a sign of sleep apnea?
+Can low REM sleep be a sign of sleep apnea?

 What is core sleep?